 Sunshine Ski Resort is located in the heart of Banff National Park 20 minutes from Banff.
 As the name suggests, they’re known for the sunny weather and have a wide variety of runs for beginners and experts alike.
 The ski resort is really good for advanced skiers and snowboarders with lots of black and double black runs.
 Although there are plenty of green runs too, most have flat spots which are not good if you’re still not comfortable going really fast.

 A lift ticket costs $127 CAD for adults, $99 for youth, $49 for children, and $99 for seniors.
 You can also stay at the ski resort and ski in and ski out every day.
-The Sunshine Mountain Lodge is a luxurious hotel only meters from the chairlifts.
-You can stay here in both summer and winter.
+The Sunshine Mountain Lodge is a luxurious hotel only meters from the chairlifts, it’s a must-stay hotel if you’re visiting Banff for skiing.

 Lake Louise is the furthest ski hill from Banff at 40 minutes away.
 With that said, it’s one of the largest in Canada with a 935-meter verticle descent, 7 ski lifts, and 142 kilometers of groomed ski runs.
 It’s perfect for beginners, intermediates, and pros.
 I love the tree runs around Lake Louise and with so much resort to explore it will keep you busy all day.
 Oh, and on the colder days, the gondola is a lifesaver!

 Adult lift tickets start at $129 CAD with a half-day option at $99.
 Youths cost $99, children $49, and seniors $99.
 If you want to stay close to the resort you’ll need to book a hotel in Lake Louise Village.

 I have been lucky enough to ski at all the ski resorts above.
 So, which one is my favorite?